mscarey/AuthoritySpoke/docs/guides/template_strings.rst

-The AuthoritySpoke library provides you with Python classes that you can use to represent a limited subset of English statements, so you can create smart annotations representing aspects of legal reasoning and factfinding.
+The AuthoritySpoke library provides you with Python classes that you can use to represent a limited subset of English statements, so you can create computable annotations representing aspects of legal reasoning and factfinding.
 The interface for creating these phrases is similar to `Predicate logic <https://en.wikipedia.org/wiki/Category:Predicate_logic>`__: it